armno/blog/content/post/convert-png-to-jpg-command-line-sips/index.md

 ## Convert the last captured screenshot to a JPG

-When I captured a screenshot to send via Slack or to attach in a ticket, I often found the captured PNG file is way to big in terms of the file size, especially when the screenshot contains photos in it.
+When I captured a screenshot to send via Slack or to attach in a ticket, I often found the captured PNG file is way too big in terms of the file size, especially when the screenshot has photos in it.

 {{< image
   src="images/screenshot-png.jpg"